Anxhul10/Anxhul10/README.md

 - 👋 Hi, I’m Anshul
 - 👀 I’m interested in webD, Ai, android development.
-- 🌱 I’m currently learning frameworks i.e meteor, reacts , angular
+- 🌱 I’m currently learning frameworks i.e meteor, react , angular
 - 📫 How to reach me anxhul10@gmail.com
 - ⚡ Fun fact: what is recursion ?       what is recursion ?